NeiraIbrahimovic/PIC16A-Project-IrisClassification/README.md

 Next, we looked at a scatterplot showing the relationship between sepal length and sepal width for the three iris species.
 We were not able to find a way to distinguish the species from one another from this scatter plot, as there was a lot of overlap between the species.

 ![image](https://user-images.githubusercontent.com/119445388/206569431-a1db3ed0-89cd-4e25-a605-e1d449f1b667.png)

 We then looked at graphs showing the petal length, petal width, sepal length, and sepal width, plotted by species, so we could observe trends that differ between the species.
 Below is an example of one of these graphs.
+From this graph, it is evident that setosa irises generally have the smallest petal widths, and can be distinguished quite well from the other two species because of a lack of overlap with their petal widths and those for versicolor and virginica species.
 ![image](https://user-images.githubusercontent.com/119445388/206569521-3647c4a0-0a98-44bb-b6f3-9436f58d9444.png)

-After that, we further explored our data with histograms.
+After exploring the scatter plots, we further explored our data using histograms.
 When looking at the histograms for sepal length and sepal width, we found there was a lot of overlap among the species, so the species were not easily distinguishable using these measurements.
 Therefore, we decided that these measurements would not be the most useful when creating our own decision tree.

 ![image](https://user-images.githubusercontent.com/119445388/206569604-46bd05dc-a5ed-4c48-a7d9-769ef4778824.png)
 ![image](https://user-images.githubusercontent.com/119445388/206569653-b219930b-a9b3-45c7-8289-369f477b49e9.png)